abramhindle/CMPUT404-project-socialdistribution/backend/readme.md

 * To start up the application, run: `make compose-start`
     * This will start the application and create a persistent postgresql database
 * To stop the docker container run: `make compose-stop`
-* To make migrations, run the following command: `make compose-make-migrations`
-* To perform application of migrations run: `make compose-migrate`
+* In order to makemigrations or apply migrate, run: `make compose-managepy cmd="<enter your command here>"`

 ### View Database
 * In order to view the database from the command line you must perform the following steps: